Welcome to the 1970 British Cohort Study

 The BCS70 is managed by CLS and funded by the Economic and Social Research Council.

-The data for all BCS70 sweeps is available from the Economic and Social Data Service.
+The data for all BCS70 sweeps are available from the UK Data Service.
 For more information, see our accessing the data page.

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.